How the standard is governed.

 Leads partnership and the certification program.
 Works with DMS, CRM, website and AI-agent vendors to align the standard with the realities of retail automotive.

-The council is the governing tier — its founders and founding members.
-They steward the specification and ratify releases.
+The council — its founders and founding members — maintains the specification and ratifies releases.
 Around them, participation is open to the whole industry.

 How a change is made